Melissa Cardinal Classic

 Generally speaking, things I like to see:

--VCV explicitly stated and aligned to arguments and evidence throughout the case.
+-VCV or framework explicitly stated and aligned to arguments and evidence throughout the case.

 -Negative has the burden of rejoinder.
 No rejoinder, no win.